 Regardless of your study abroad location, making an effort to learn the native language is the best way to embrace the local culture and become more comfortable in your new city so that you can enjoy your entire study abroad experience to its full potential!

-Caroline Thompson is the Spring 2019 Alumni Ambassador in Seville, Spain, and is currently studying at University of Mississippi.
+Caroline Thompson is a CEA Alumni Ambassador who studied abroad in Seville, Spain, during the Spring 2019 semester.
+She is currently a student at the University of Mississippi.